 The direct loan program is regulated by US federal regulations that are enforced by the US Department of Education.
 London Met is responsible for the implementation of these regulations.

-Pell grants are not available for study outside the United States.
+Pell grants are not available for students that study outside of the United States.

 Not all London Met courses are eligible for direct loans.
 The following are excluded:

 - any course that does not lead to an undergraduate or postgraduate degree award e.g. certificate and diploma programmes

 - any course with an element of study or research (including dissertation write-up) based in the United States or any other location outside the UK